shirish93/shirish93.github.io/_posts/2023-05-03-cdk-vs-terraform.md

 ### Lessons Learned: Beyond the Toolset

 This has reminded us that we need to be careful about choosing a vendor-specific tool for critical infrastructure management.
 Free tools from large vendors are tempting, but the lack of service-level agreements (SLAs) creates uncertainty around long-term support and viability.
-There is value in prioritizing technical merit and established community support over convenience when choosing essential software libraries.
+There is value in prioritizing technical merit and established community support over convenience when choosing software libraries.

 __Royalty-free stock image above from [Pexels](https://www.pexels.com/).__